-3.9.1.
+- 3.9.1.
 Capital cost.
 The capital cost includes the cost of purchasing the plant and all associated equipment, including the cost of delivery of the plant in a state suitable for installation in Singapore.
-The total capital cost for one CCGT unit is \$541.3m, comprising:
+The total capital cost for one CCGT unit is \$541.3m, comprising: - a.
+Initial Plant Capital Cost (excluding external \$535.7m connection cost) \$377.3m) - b.
+Discounted through-life capital cost:

-a.
-Initial Plant Capital Cost (excluding external connection cost) \$535.7m (about US\$377.3m) b.
-Discounted through-life capital cost: \$5.6m 3.9.2. cost for on Land and site preparation cost .
-The total land e CCGT unit is \$15.2m , comprising: and site preparation a.
-Land lease cost and water-front fees: \$14.2m
+- 3.9.2.
+Land and site preparation cost.
+The total land and site preparation cost for one CCGT unit is \$15.2m, comprising: - a.
+Land lease cost and water-front fees:

-\$1.0m b.
+b.
 Land preparation cost:

-3.9.3.
+- 3.9.3.
 Connection cost.
-The total connection cost for one CCGT unit is \$45.9m, comprising:
+The total connection cost for one CCGT unit is \$45.9m, comprising: - a.
+Electrical connection cost including standard connection charge payable, gas insulated switchgear and underground cable:

-- a.
-Electrical connection cost including standard \$38.5m connection charge payable, gas insulated switchgear and underground cable: - b.
-Gas connection cost: \$7.3m
+b.
+Gas connection cost:

-3.9.4.
+- 3.9.4.
 Miscellaneous costs.
-The total miscellaneous cost for one CCGT unit is \$98.9m, comprising:
+The total miscellaneous cost for one CCGT unit is \$98.9m, comprising: - a.
+Owner's costs after financial close including engineering, initial spares, start-up costs and construction related insurance:

-- a.
-Owner's costs after financial close including \$64.0m engineering, initial spares, start-up costs and construction related insurance: - b.
-Owner's costs prior to financial closure including \$34.9m permits, licences, fees, legal and financial services, engineering and in-house costs:
+b.
+Owner's costs prior to financial closure including permits, licences, fees, legal and financial services, engineering and in-house costs: